d3/d3-time-format/README.md

 * Removed format.multi.

-* Renamed format.utc to utcFormat.
+* Renamed format.utc to utcFormat and format.iso to isoFormat.